 A dozen large, bronze sculptures – men toiling in the field and foundry, heaving hammers or pinching molten metal with hot tongs – perch on the roofline of the Grohmann Museum.
 These fellows, each about 9 feet tall and weighing in at a thousand pounds a piece, have a commanding view of a city that was built on the hard work they depict.
-Read more about the rooftop sculpture garden and the museum’s green roof.

 The Grohmann Museum is named in honor of Dr. Eckhart Grohmann, an MSOE Regent, Milwaukee businessman and avid art collector, who donated his Man at Work art collection to MSOE in 2001 and subsequently the funds to purchase, renovate and operate the museum that bears his name.
 Grohmann and his wife, Ischi, are longtime supporters of scholarships for MSOE students and also donated funds to purchase the property for MSOE’s Kern Center.